Skateboarding styles: Park

 Park skateboarding encompasses a variety of sub-styles adopted by those who ride skateboards in purpose-built skate parks.
 Most skate parks combine halfpipes and quarterpipes with various other "vert" skateboarding features as well as "street" obstacles such as stairs, ledges, and rails.
 The integration of these elements produces a different skating experience.

-Slalom And One Wheel
+Slalom

-"Slalom" skateboarding is the best way of showing your skateboarding skills.
-What it basically does is pass the plastic cones while skateboarding.
-You can't touch the board with the cones, if it gets touched, you will lose the competition.
-It has been called course competitions.
-Lots of skaters love to take part.
-The "one-wheel" skateboarding is a difficult style for all skateboarders.
-It needs a lot of balance and practice to be good at it.
-As the name is showing that the board includes only one wheel and you have to ride it with good balance ability.
+Slalom skateboarding is a style of skateboarding that requires the rider to skate down a semi steep marked run carving through evenly spaced markers, such as orange parking cones.
+Slalom skateboarding was one of the earliest defined styles of competitive skateboarding.
+Slalom skateboarding requires precision and control while riding at a higher speed than can be achieved through a conventional skateboard push.
+Speeds achieved during slalom racing can often be in excess of 30 mph.
+Slalom skateboarding racing is often identified as the precursor to the even more specialized style of competitive downhill skateboard racing.